glouppe/info8002-large-scale-data-systems/lecture9.md

 # Brewer's CAP theorem

-- Credited to Eric Brewer: published in 1999, proven in 2002.
 - It is **impossible** for a distributed data store to simultaneously provide more than two out of the following three guarantees:
     - *Consistency*: Every read receives the most recent write or returns an error.
     - *Availability*: Every request receives a (non-error) response (without the guarantee that it contains the most recent write).